How to Create a $5,000+ Coaching Package (3 Steps)

 This is not required, but it can help to lower the risk for your clients.
 Especially if you haven’t created a lot of case studies yet.

 There are two different types of guarantees: conditional and unconditional.
 Conditional guarantees require the client to do certain things before they can ask for their money back.
 Unconditional guarantees do not.
+Clients have to meet certain criteria in order to qualify: for example, scheduling and attending all their calls, watching certain videos, and/or taking certain actions.

 I wouldn’t recommend offering an unconditional guarantee for the entire length of your package, but you could offer one for up to a month.
 For example, you could offer a 14 day unconditional guarantee - if they change their mind after the first call or two, you’ll give them a full refund.
 This eliminates the risk for them and makes your package easier to sell.
 You can make this a normal part of your sales process or save it as a last-resort when a potential client is on the fence.
 You can also combine this with a conditional guarantee.

-There are different types of conditional guarantees.
-My favorite is a “release of service” guarantee.
+• My favorite is a “release of service” guarantee.
 This means that if they do everything that’s required and still don’t achieve a certain milestone, they don’t have to continue on.
-A spin on this is a “delayed second payment” guarantee.
-For example, they don’t have to pay the second installment until they lose 5 pounds, get 3 clients, or land a job interview.
 The reason I like this guarantee is that it still honors the time you’ve put in.
 It keeps the client committed, while also giving them an out.
-You’ll often notice that if a client doesn’t achieve their first milestone by a certain time, the engagement isn’t going to be a success anyway and you may as well let them go.

 The High End Hybrid: a long term package, plus retainer, plus guarantee.
 It’s a great model.